Frogvall/dnd5e-misc/Champions of Azeroth/Adventures/The Return of the Amani Empire/Drak'Tharon Keep.md

 > - **Challenge** —
 > ___
 >
 > ***Undead Nature.*** The hulking corpse doesn’t require air, food, drink, or sleep.
-Magic can't put the ghoul to sleep.
+Magic can't put the hulking corpse to sleep.
 >
 > ### Actions
 >
 > ***Thunderclap.*** By slamming its hands together, the hulking corspe creates a burst of thunderous sound that can be heard up to 100 feet away.
-Each creature within 10 ft., other than the hulking corpse, must succeed on a DC 17 Constitution saving throw or take 1d6 thunder damage and have their speed reduced by 10 feet.
+Each creature within 10 ft., other than the hulking corpse, must succeed on a DC 17 Constitution saving throw or take 1d6 thunder damage and have their speed reduced by 10 feet until the end of Novos next turn.

 ___
 > ## Crystal Handler